AnchalSharma20/FSJS-iNeuron/FSJS/readme.md

 # ← Express →

 Q.52 Create a simple server using Express and connect with backend and create an endpoint “/post” which sends 20 posts.

-Q.53 Explain a middleware and create a middleware that checks is user authenticated or not then send data of post
+Q.53 Explain a middleware and create a middleware that checks is user authenticated or not then send data of post.

 Q.54 Create a backend for blog app, where user can perform crud operations
 - Add blog